DmSturgill/DmSturgill/README.md

- 👋 Hello my name is Dennis and I am currently working as a Mechanical Systems Programmer using the Axon language to perform various Analysis and Fault Detection on large amounts of Electrical metering data (kilowatts!🔌)
+ 👋 Hello my name is Dennis and I am currently working as a Mechanical Systems Programmer using the Axon language to perform/automate various Data Analysis and Fault Detection processes on large amounts of Electrical metering data (kilowatts!🔌)

 👀In my spare time I am re-learning Web Dev using the MERN tech stack.
 Having used Vanilla JS in college it is my goal to learn Web Development in a modern sense using the MERN stack to bring my web programming to the next level.